DYOR Partners With Ava Labs, Announces Major Developments With Matt Dyor Joining As Advisor Plus Acquisition Of DYOR.Com

 (MENAFN- GlobeNewsWire - Nasdaq) Boston, MA, Jan.
-27, 2025 (GLOBE NEWSWIRE) -- DYOR , the innovative Cryptocurrency research and analytics platform, has announced a listing partnership with Ava Labs, the company behind the Avalanche blockchain and AVAX coin, to launch on January 25th.
-The collaboration coincides with Ava Labs' decision to reduce gas fees on Avalanche by one-twenty-fifth, a 96% decrease and a significant move to further drive blockchain adoption and accessibility.
+28, 2025 (GLOBE NEWSWIRE) -- DYOR, the innovative Cryptocurrency research and analytics platform, has announced a listing partnership with Ava Labs, a software company that supports the Avalanche blockchain, to launch on January 25th.
+The collaboration coincides with the Avalanche9000 tech upgrade that resulted in significantly reduced gas fees and a significant move to further drive blockchain adoption and accessibility.

 "What excites me the most is DYOR's focus on bringing new users into crypto,” said Matt Dyor.“The most exciting aspect is how DYOR addresses real-world financial needs-going beyond just buying and holding crypto.
 By enabling smart contracts, decentralized trust, and seamless, automated payments, DYOR is bridging the gap between Web3 and traditional finance in a truly impactful way."

 The partnership with Ava Labs underscores DYOR's mission to empower crypto enthusiasts and institutional users with transparent tools to make informed decisions.
-Avery Bartlett, Head of Business Development at Ava Labs, expressed enthusiasm about the collaboration: "Avalanche has some of the smartest devs building some of the most forward thinking applications in crypto.
+Avery Bartlett, Marketing Strategy Lead at Ava Labs, expressed enthusiasm for the collaboration: "Avalanche has some of the smartest devs building some of the most forward thinking applications in crypto.
 What we've been needing more of is cutting edge trader tooling for the on-chain degens that make this industry so exciting.
 DYOR is moving at the speed of light to deliver on some of the tooling this chain deserves.
 Excited for them.”

 The acquisition of further cements the platform's position as a trusted resource for crypto research and education, making it more discoverable and user-friendly for audiences worldwide.